Undergraduate Departmental Representatives (UDRs)

 Meet the Representatives

-Batsheva (Elizabeth) Berkowitz is a sophomore from Los Angeles, California, planning to double major in English and Creative Writing.
+Batsheva (Elizabeth) Berkowitz is a junior from Los Angeles, California, planning to double major in English and Creative Writing.
 She started Brandeis as a midyear in Spring 2019.
 She has always loved reading, which grew into a passion for writing as well.
 She dabbles in everything but hopefully one day you’ll find her name on a YA shelf in your local bookstore or library.
 She also often participates in events run by BOO or Hillel.
 At Brandeis when not studying, or with friends, she is often trying to find a quiet place around campus to sit and write.